morete/kubevirt-basics-training/content/en/docs/02/_index.md

 labfoldernumber: "02"
 sectionnumber: 2
 description: >
-  In this section we will create and run our first virtual machine.
+  Create and run your first Virtual Machine.
 ---

-## Goals of this lab
+## Lab Goals

 * Get familiar with the lab environment
 * Create your first VM using KubeVirt